 Committee on Conferences for the American Society of Theatre Research.

 He was also appointed as Director of Graduate Studies for Tufts

-Department of Drama and Dance.
+Department of Theatre, Dance, and Performance Studies.
 In December, his historical overview of

 Latinx Theatre "Visions and Voices" was published in the December 2016

 online publication of American Theatre.